aJarOfCode/pyenv_deploy/README.md

 python deploy_env.py -f requirements.py -dir my_python_project --conda
 ```

+4. To configure the image source, go to config.ini.
 ## Example

 Suppose you have a file named `requirements.py` with the following content: